Frequently Asked Questions - Indirect Tax

 3. How would a transaction of the supply of goods and services within a particular state be taxed simultaneously under Central GST (CGST) and State GST (SGST)?

-The proposed GST in India would be based on the ‘Dual GST’ model.
-The dual GST model envisages that both the central and state governments will simultaneously tax all transactions within a particular state involving the supply of goods and services under Central GST Act and State GST Act respectively.
-These taxes are deposited by the tax payers directly into the respective government’s CGST/SGST accounts.
+The proposed GST in India would be based on the ‘dual GST’ model which envisages that both the central and state governments will simultaneously tax all transactions within a particular state involving the supply of goods and services under CGST Act and SGST Act, respectively.
+These taxes are deposited by the tax payers electronically and will go directly into the respective government’s CGST/SGST accounts.